 For those of you that don’t know, this is what the first page typically looks like for mortgage searches:

-You see that places box?
-I’m going to teach you how to get there.
-You can watch my tutorial video on the bottom of the page.
+You see that Google Places box?
+I’m going to teach you how to get there!
 Here are the 4 steps:

 Step #1) 100% Complete

 Step one of how to get your mortgage website on the first page of Google is to make sure your profile is 100% complete.

 Are there images up there?
 Is your URL correct?
 Do you even have a website?
 Do you list your hours?
 Is your phone number correct?
 Do you have at least 500 words of original content on your website?

 I know this sounds basic, but please don’t skip this step!

 If you need to edit your profile or claim it, watch the video above where we cover exactly how to do that.
 You really do need to claim your profile and verify your account.
 This is critical to the Google system for ranking these pages.